What is Branding?

 Building a Brand

-If your business does not yet have a consistent brand, or you don’t like what your brand currently stands for, it’s time to rebrand.
+If your business does not yet have a consistent trade, or you don’t like what your brand currently stands for, it’s time to rebrand.
 Here are some steps to take to shape public perception for the better:

 - Identify what your customers love most about your business.
 What makes yours stand out?
 What are your strengths?

 - Create a brand message that conveys what your business aims to do for its customers – what you’re best at.
 Geico promises to save you 15% in 15 minutes.
-That’s its brand promise.
+That’s its trade promise.
 Marriott promises quiet luxury.
 What are you promising your customers?
 And are you delivering?

 - Apply your visuals across every marketing tool you use, from advertising to signage to store displays to mailings to shopping bags.